Recognizing generalized Petersen graphs in linear time: Recognizing generalized Petersen graphs

 \section{Recognizing generalized Petersen graphs}

-With help of the structure of $8$-cycles in $G$, the core property that we use in the recognition procedure later is described in the following lemma. \begin{lem} Let $\gp{n,k}\in\P$ be a large graph and let $\mathcal{P}$ be a partition of its edge-set, corresponding to the values of $\sigma\left(\gp{n,k}\right)$.
-Then in $\mathcal{P}$ there exists a part of size $n$. \end{lem} \begin{proof} Let $G\simeq\gp{n,k}$.
-By Remark~\ref{rem:P}, it is enough to prove $\left|\mathcal{P}\right|\neq1$.
-In addition to type $7$, more than one additional type of $8$-cycles may co-exist in $G$.
-We first show that this will never happen in a large graph.
-Indeed, assume that two distinct types of $8$-cycles exist and notice that, depending on their type, we get up to six possible pairs of $(n,k)$-equations, always yielding some constant bound on $n\leq40$.
-In particular, the highest bound on $n$ is attained with testing the coexistence of $8$-cycles labeled $C_{0}$ and $C_{5}$, where two values values of $n$ are not feasible, while the remaining two values for $n$ are $n\in\left\{ 8,40\right\} $, that is, graph $G$ is small.
+Using the structure of $8$-cycles in $G$, we have the following property. \begin{lem} Let $\gp{n,k}\in\P$ be a large graph, and let $\mathcal{P}$ be a partition of its edge-set, assigning edges $e$ with the same value of $\sigma\left(e\right)$ to the same partition.
+Then $\mathcal{P}$ contains a part of size $n$. \end{lem} \begin{proof} Let $G=\gp{n,k}$.
+By Remark~\ref{rem:P}, it is enough to prove that $\left|\mathcal{P}\right|>1$.
+In addition to the cycles of type $\C_{7}$, more than one additional type of $8$-cycle may coexist in $G$ (see existence conditions on Table~\ref{tab:8cycles}).